2do2go/esencia/README.md

 ## Modules
-To automate search of needed controller router in Esencia load module - usualy group of controllers that provide functionality of logicaly related routs.
+To automate search of needed controller router in Esencia loads module - usually group of controllers that provide functionality of logically related routes.
 For example, if you have routes `/users`, `/users/:id`, `/users/:id/edit`, etc. to provide work with user accounts in your app, than you need to create module `users` to load all controllers for described urls.
 Name of module must be the same as first url component after router root.

 ### Module example
 ```javascript